-\paragraph{Evaluation metrics} To evaluate the quality of generated molecules, we adhere to standard practices \cite{Hoogeboom2022EDM, Daigavane2024Symphony, Zhang2025SymDiff, Cheng2025Quetzal} and report atomic stability and molecular stability, validity, uniqueness, and novelty.
-An atom is considered stable if its valence satisfies the octet or duet rule.
-A molecule is defined as stable if all of its atoms are stable.
-Molecular uniqueness is the percentage of distinct canonical SMILES strings derived from valid molecules, or in other words, the percentage of valid \underline{and} unique designs.
-Novelty is the percentage of valid, unique designs that are not present in the training set.
-For all metrics, we generated 10,000 samples and reported the mean value and 95\% confidence interval across three runs.
-Random examples of molecules generated by NEAT trained on GEOM are shown in Figure~\ref{fig:examples_geom_small}.
-Appendix~\ref{subsec:additional_results} provides further examples and a comparison of the distribution of molecular properties between the generated molecules and the training set.
+\paragraph{Evaluation metrics} To evaluate the quality of generated molecules, we adhere to standard practices \citep{Hoogeboom2022EDM, Daigavane2024Symphony, Zhang2025SymDiff, Cheng2025Quetzal} and report atomic and molecular stability, molecular validity, uniqueness, and novelty.
+An atom is considered stable if its valence satisfies the octet (heavy atoms) or duet (hydrogen atoms) rule.
+A molecule is stable if all its atoms are stable.
+Molecular uniqueness is the percentage of distinct canonical SMILES strings derived from valid molecules (i.e., the percentage of valid \underline{and} unique molecules).
+Novelty is the percentage of valid and unique molecules that are not present in the training set.
+A comparison of the distribution of molecular properties between the generated molecules and the training set can be found in Appendix~\ref{subsec:mol_props}.
+Examples of molecules generated by NEAT are shown in Appendix~\ref{subsec:examples_generated_mols}.
+Failure modes are discussed in Appendix~\ref{subsec:failure_modes}.